BayofKalfka/CS144-Web-Applications/README.md

 # UCLA_CS144_Web-Applications
-This is a project-based undergraduate computer science course @UCLA.
+This is a project-based computer science course focusing on Web Service Development @UCLA.